fourjuaneight/landing/content/offline.md

 {
-  "title": "Offline",
+  "title": "It looks like you're Offline",
   "showdate": false,
+  "center": true,
   "draft": false
 }

-It looks like you're offline right now.

-No worries; much of my site is available offline.
-Along with any other pages you've previously viewed.
+No worries.
+Any of the pages you've previously viewed are available offline.